 I have a particular fondness for Shadow Games.
 It is not only a terrific novel, but it was my introduction to the work of Ed Gorman.
 The year was 2000.
-I made a habit of studying and writing in a library not far from where I worked as a pizza delivery driver; a job I won’t recommend, but a job that treated me well just the same.
+I made a habit of studying and writing in a library not far from where I worked as a pizza delivery driver; a job I won’t recommend, but a job that treated me well as I navigated the college scene.
 My usual table was tucked at the back of the fiction stacks.
 I sat, my back to the wall, facing a bookshelf packed with the latest genre titles making study nearly impossible since the stories beckoned me.

 It is the story of Cobey Daniels, a child television star, musician and, as the novel opens, the playwright and star of his own one man show.
 The play is autobiographical and humorously recalls Cobey’s life as a fallen Hollywood superstar.
 A life that has had more than a few public scandals.
 The most serious involved a sixteen-year-old girl in a Miami, Florida mall causing Cobey’s three-year stay in a Missouri mental hospital.
 But Cobey is better now, the addictions and mood swings are behind him.
 Or so Cobey thinks until he awakens in a Chicago apartment, difficulty remembering his name, a headless woman lying in a pool of her own blood on the kitchen floor.